Floarea1264500/hist/README.md

-The Battle of Hastings in 1066 saw the Norman conquest of England.
+The Black Death, one of the deadliest pandemics in human history, peaked in Europe between 1347 and 1351.